marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 ### Nextflow
 - Nextflow example
+- Nextflow is more powerful of two

 ### Snakemake
 - Snakemake example
 - It is possible to sidestep any argument parsing in Python scripts by accessing arguments through the snakemake object and running the command with a script guard
   - I avoid this approach, though, because it makes the underlying scripts less portable
   - Furthermore, Python has an argument parsing module in its standard library which makes adding basic command-line arguments a breeze
+- Snakemake requires that all wildcards used in input must be in output
+- Difficult to write shell scripts with f strings because of behavior with double brackets

 ## Conclusion
 - I've seen some users contrast Nextflow's and Snakemake's models as "forward" and "backward," but two fit squarely into existing programming paradigms, respectively